Learn a good sleep schedule for your 4 month old using an appropriate 4 month old wake window that will optimize your baby’s sleep.

 If you’re been using the eat-play-sleep routine, remember that these wake windows include both the eat and play portion of the routine.

-Grab my Baby Schedule Cheat Sheets to get baby wake windows for ages Newborn —3 years old.
-The Cheat Sheets include nap lengths, wake windows, and sample schedules you can use up to 3 years old.
+Grab my Baby Schedule Cheat Sheets to get baby wake windows for ages Newborn—4 years old.
+The Cheat Sheets include nap lengths, wake windows, and sample schedules you can use up to 4 years old.
 They’re easy-to-follow and printable so you can use them at home, or leave them with a caregiver to keep your baby on track.
 Get them here!

 How to Use Wake Windows With A 4 Month Old

-Around 4 months old, many babies can start to extend their wake window to about 2 hours.
+Around 4 months old, many babies can start to extend their wake window to about 2 hours, setting them up well for the 4 to 3 nap transition.

 There are a couple different ways to organize your baby’s sleep schedule with appropriate wake windows.
 Which one you use will depend largely on what works best for your family.